 It’s also possible that your business operations have changed (you moved crucial systems to the cloud or began capturing new types of data), and controls that worked effectively in the past no longer work effectively now.

 First, understand the criteria against which you want to audit.
-For cybersecurity, this will typically be one or more frameworks — that is, widely accepted standards for cybersecurity that you can use as a template to guide your own program.
+For cybersecurity, this will typically be one or more frameworks — that is, widely accepted standards for cybersecurity that you can use as a template to guide your program.
 Popular frameworks include:

 • The NIST Cybersecurity Framework, from the National Institute of Standards and Technology